Immigration arrests passenger with firearms at Lagos airport

 By Lawani Mikairu

-Nigeria Immigration Service, NIS, has arrested a passenger with dual citizenship (Nigeria and America) with firearms on arrival at the Muritala Muhammed International Airport, Lagos.
+The Nigeria Immigration Service, NIS, yesterday arrested a passenger with dual Nigerian and American citizenship with fireman on arrival at the Muritala Muhammed International Airport, Lagos.

-The male passenger, whose name has not been made public, according to an Immigration official, arrived in the country aboard a United Airlines flight from Houston, the United States at about 10:10 am with checked-in firearms.
+The male passenger , whose name has not been made public, according to immigration official, arrived the country aboard a United Airlines flight from Houston, United States, at about 10:10am with checked-in firearms.
 The passenger was said not to have declared the firearms.

 “Besides, we learnt that the passenger with dual citizenship has the approval of the US Government to carry firearms, but such should have been declared at the port of entry, which he didn’t do.
 However, we are yet to verify the documents he’s carrying.”

-In civil aviation, passengers with firearms are expected to declare them while boarding and also declare them on arrival at their destination.
+In civil aviation, passengers with fireman are expected to declare them while boarding and also declare them on arrival at their destination.